Serena-github-c/AWS-Sagemaker-Image-Classification-Bike-vs-Motorcycle/README.md

 * Build an image classification model using AWS SageMaker.
 * Deploy a **scalable and monitored endpoint** with Model Monitor.
 * Automate inference workflows using **AWS Lambda** and **Step Functions**.
-* Visualize model predictions and low-confidence alerts.
+* Analyze captured predictions and alert on low-confidence inferences.
-* Demonstrate end-to-end, portfolio-ready ML workflow on AWS.
+* Demonstrate an end-to-end  ML workflow on AWS.

 ---